Meno96/Exchange/README.md

 * in the center there is the BTC chart provided by TradingView

-* on the right there is the DOM (or Order Book), where where it is possible to see all the currently active limit orders.
+* on the right there is the DOM (or Order Book) where it is possible to see all the currently active limit orders.
+It is shrinkable and stretchable so all price levels are visible to see if there are any orders.

 ### Account Page